xNickyDev/Forkman/docs/commands/help.md

 @Forkman
 ```

-{% hint style="info" %}
-The prefix cannot be changed with any command.
+> The prefix cannot be changed with any command.
 Only the 2 stated prefixes above are working for Forkman.
-{% endhint %}

 ## Examples

 ![](https://user-images.githubusercontent.com/111157596/235347639-969b58a5-6ece-4af9-a4b1-10120f211775.png)
 ![](https://user-images.githubusercontent.com/111157596/235347760-a3b526a2-02b8-4443-8861-517040f45cdc.png)
 ![](https://user-images.githubusercontent.com/111157596/235347650-8c74592e-5c60-4175-86ae-908a9ac97c11.png)